Oneflow-Inc/oneflow-documentation/en/docs/quick_start/lenet_mnist.md

 ```shell
 python lenet_train.py
 ```
-The command above will perform traning of MNIST dataset and saving the model.
+The command above will train a model by MNIST dataset and save it.

 Output：